Cameo appearances: Dominique Ansel (Dominique Ansel Bakery), Aubrie Pagano (Bow & Drape), Sara Blakely (Spanx)

 Aubrie Pagano is the founder and CEO of Bow & Drape, a custom fashion platform that allows its users to personalize the products the buy.
 In this episode, she shares her observation that there’s no shortcut to winning customers over.

-Sara Blakeley is the founder and CEO of Spanx, the leading name in shapewear.
+Sara Blakely is the founder and CEO of Spanx, the leading name in shapewear.
 In this episode, she recalls the company’s early days, when she stood outside department stores publicizing her product.

 SAM ALTMAN: …to talk about my nerdy qualities, I approve of that.